Potatoritos/funny-mobs/README.md

 # Mobs

 ## Animated Spikes
-Ambles towards the player.
+Slowly ambles towards the player.
 When hit, deals 3 hearts of True Damage to all players within a 6m radius.

 Drops: None